Morgana-S/magic-december/README.md

 ## Goal
 ### Problem Statement:
 **At this time of year, everyone is thinking about celebrating the festive period - but we don't actually know much about how the world celebrates.
-Our project aims to provide insight into the many kinds of celebrations that occur around the world.**
+Our project aims to provide insight into the many kinds of festivals and holiday celebrations that occur around the world.**

 ### Objectives:
 - To create a website which allows the user to learn more about different festival celebrations around the world.